gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ### Jira

 This one is rather speculative at the time of this writing.
-I have put in a request to have the add-on installed in Jira to allow for the display of rendered Mermaid diagrams.
-This could be a signifigant aid in communicating intended architectures, application or communications flows and outcomes to clients.
-The plugin proports to
+I have put in a the request but we don't have any budget allocated to plugins just now.
+If you feel that this capability would help you in your work, please reach out to help me make the business case to get this added.
+I feel this could be a significant aid in communicating intended architectures, application or communications flows and outcomes to clients.
+The plugin purports to:

 > Automatically converts mermaid chart definitions into images that will be
 > uploaded in-place to Jira on your behalf.